-We’re here to tell you that yes, there definitely is a better way and it DOESN’T involve taking medication for the rest of your life.
+We’re here to tell you that yes, there is another way that many people choose, and it DOESN’T involve taking medication for the rest of their lives.

 Why Naturopaths believe gut health is the key to all-over health

 Our clinic has a special focus on stomach and bowel health, because we know that the key to the body’s health is good absorption of nutrients and good elimination of wastes.
-Our bodies need key nutrients to heal, and if our digestion isn’t functioning well, other treatments will only ever give you temporary relief.
-Food sensitivities, headaches, migraines, tiredness, sinus problems, anxiety, depression – even arthritis and muscular pain – often disappear once we restore your digestion and elimination to tip-top condition.
+Our bodies need key nutrients to heal, and if our digestion isn’t working properly, our body can’t get what it needs and finding long-term relief becomes an uphill battle.

 Recent research proves a strong connection between the brain and the stomach.
-Did you know that your gut contains over 100 million brain cells?!
+Did you know that your gut contains over 100 million neurons?!
 And it has its very own nervous system (the enteric system).
 Maintaining a healthy gut is absolutely crucial to having a healthy body and mind.

 Furthermore, between 70 to 80 percent of your body’s immune cells are located in your gut!
 This has huge implications for auto-immune diseases such as Crohn’s and Ulcerative Colitis.
-Although antibiotics and other pharmaceutical medications may provide some relief, they do not address the cause of the problem and indeed, have been shown to further damage the microbiome, the vast community of intestinal bacteria that we now know impacts the health of the entire body.
-Documented side-effects of pharmaceutical medications include stomach ulceration, diarrhea and inhibition of folic acid absorption, which in itself can cause a host of problems.
+Although antibiotics and other pharmaceutical medications may provide some relief, they do not necessarily address the cause of the problem.
+It is well-accepted now that antibiotics damage the microbiome, the vast community of intestinal bacteria that we now know impacts the health of the entire body, including the immune system.

 Whether your symptoms are diarrhea, constipation, bloating, flatulence, nausea or incontinence, we look for the underlying cause of your digestive issues.